if-ai/IF-Animation-Workflows/README.md

 You could even create your own 3 keyframes from scratch and use the IF_Inbetweeners WF to get some original animation with in-betweens you could also extract some keyframes from an animation with the IF_Animation_Helper

-Anyone is welcome to contribute to this workflow for the enjoyment of the animation and ai enthusiast community.
+Anyone is welcome to contribute to this workflow for the enjoyment of the animation and ai enthusiast community, Also if I make any mistake on my explanations please correct me I am learning too.

 Thanks.
 ImpactFrames